Breast Cancer Awareness Month 2025: Signs, Screening & Support

 Common screening methods

-- Mammography: the most widely used screening test in many countries.
+- Mammography: the most widely used screening test in many countries

 When should screening start?
-(Why recommendations differ)

-- USPSTF (U.S.): recommends biennial (every 2 years) screening mammography for women aged 40–74.
+- USPSTF (U.S.): recommends screening mammography every 2 years for women aged 40 to 74

 What to Do If You Notice a Change

-- Don’t panic—many breast changes are benign.
+- Don’t panic.
+Many breast changes are benign.

 How to Support Patients & Survivors